stampit-org/docs/composition.md

 # What is a Stamp?

-Stamp is a factory function.
+Stamp is a composable factory function.

 > _NOTE_
 >